Quranic createdness: The Mihna

-The significance of hadith
+Significance of hadith

-That the question of the createdness of the Quran is, among other things, a hermeneutical issue is reflected in the variety of arguments and issues that associate with it – whether the Quran or the traditions assert the Quran’s createdness, what “created” means, and whether and how this affects the standing of these texts as authoritative and as a consequence, the status of those who study them.
-Where the Quran is understood as the word of God, and the words and example of the Prophet transmitted through hadith also attain to divine significance, if the Quran cannot be taken to assert its own createdness, for the doctrine of createdness to be true the traditions would have to support it.
+That the question of the createdness of the Quran is, among other things, a hermeneutical issue is reflected in the variety of arguments and issues that associate with it—whether the Quran or the traditions assert the Quran's createdness, what "created" means, and whether and how this affects the standing of these texts as authoritative and as a consequence, the status of those who study them.
+Where the Quran is understood as the word of God, and the words and example of the Prophet transmitted through hadith also attain divine significance, if the Quran cannot be taken to assert its own createdness, for the doctrine of createdness to be true the traditions would have to support it.
 Indeed, to admit the insufficiency of the hadith corpus to adjudicate what with the institution of the mihna becomes such a visible dispute would necessarily marginalize the authority of traditions.
-Thus it is not by accident that al-Ma’mun decides to administer the test on religious scholars.
+Thus it is not by accident that al-Ma'mun decides to administer the test on religious scholars.